top of page

 Fighting expert: Bethan Clark

-Lighting tech expert: Lucas Fréchin
+Lighting tech support in Luxembourg: Lucas Fréchin

 Music advice: Yshani Perinpanayagam